jeanslack/Videomass/features.md

     - Ability to apply volume normalization only for certain audio streams in videos.
 - Timeline editor:
     - Convenient display for viewing the time selection.
-    - Duration and seek are set with the slider controls.
 - ...and much more

 ## Using youtube-dl or yt-dlp